Yokel Hero

-"Yokel Hero" is the 14th episode of the thirty-second season of the American animated television series The Simpsons, and the 698th episode overall.
+"Yokel Hero" is the fourteenth episode of the thirty-second season of the American animated television series The Simpsons, and the 698th episode overall.
 It aired in the United States on Fox on March 7, 2021.
-The episode was directed by Rob Oliver, and written by Jeff Martin & Samantha Martin.
+The episode was directed by Rob Oliver and written by Jeff Martin & Samantha Martin.

+In this episode, Homer manages Cletus as he becomes a country singing star until he gets fired when Cletus becomes successful.
 Albert Brooks guest-stars as Slick manager.
-The episode featured "Yokel Hero" Cletus, received generally positive reviews, and was watched live in the United States by 1.38 million viewers.
+The episode received generally positive reviews and was watched live in the United States by 1.38 million viewers.

 Plot

-On Carl's birthday, Homer misses family dinner, greatly disturbing his wife Marge.
-Homer gets drunk and ends up in the police jail.
+At Carl's birthday at Moe's, Homer misses family dinner, greatly disturbing his wife Marge.
+Homer gets drunk and ends up in jail.
 Marge then bans him from the house for the night to stop his foolish and drunk misconduct.
 Homer, in a cell, feels saddened and believes he screwed up, but Cletus cheers him up with a nice song on acoustic guitar.
-Realizing the error of his ways, Homer returns home to Bart, Lisa, Maggie and Marge to tell them that he is sorry and vows to be a better father and husband.
+Realizing the error of his ways, Homer returns home to Bart, Lisa, Maggie, and Marge to tell them that he is sorry and vows to be a better father and husband.

 Realizing that Cletus could become a famous singer, Homer becomes Cletus' manager.
-Cletus becomes so successful that he gets an appearance on Elin Degenerous' (a parody of Ellen DeGeneres) show.
-Cletus also gets his own drink and, eventually, fires Homer as he is now a great singer.
-But after seeing how miserable his wife Brandine and their children are because he could not spend time with them, Cletus quits his career for his family.
+Starting from singing in dive bars, he progressively moves on to better venues and becomes more popular.
+Cletus becomes so successful that he gets an appearance on Elin Degenerous' show.
+There, he tells his fans to attack Chief Wiggum because he stopped him from making moonshine.
+He fires Homer as he wants to hire a professional manager due to his success.

+Cletus hires a new manager who offers him a moonshine brand deal with Duff Man as a mascot.
+He signs a blank contract with him.
+Without Cletus, Homer reverts to his old ways.
+Marge forces Homer to bring Cletus back to his family.
+Homer and Marge are not successful, but when Cletus sees his wife, Brandine, and their children, he decides to quit and go home.